We got a great response from the public to our ‘Can I Be Your Neighbour’ campaign to save the Brisbane townhouse. Read about the issue below.

-YIMBY Qld ran our ‘Can I Be Your Neighbour’ campaign, which sought to create community awareness and put a human face on the debate.
-We wanted to get people thinking about the potential neighbours they would lose should the proposed amendment be adopted.
+YIMBY Qld ran our ‘Can I Be Your Neighbour’ campaign to create community awareness and put a human face on the debate.
+We wanted to get people thinking about the potential neighbours they would lose should Council adopt the proposed amendment.
 Our goal was to garner visible public support and formal submissions against the proposed City Plan amendment.

-We also sent our own submission, outlining our concerns about the proposed townhouse ban, which you can view here.
+We also sent our own submission to Council, outlining our concerns about the proposed townhouse ban.
+You can view it here.

 We ran our campaign through email, blogs, social media, events, and letterbox drops.
 We reached out to a wide group of industry and interest groups: design experts, academics, healthy community advocates, active transport groups, social housing providers, and people living in existing townhouses.

-In the end, we received tremendous support for our campaign and are delighted that so many people took the time to promote good development outcomes for our city.
+In the end, we received tremendous support for our campaign.
+We were delighted that so many people took the time to promote good development outcomes for our city.

 Unfortunately, Council adopted Major Amendment Package H and the ‘townhouse ban’ went into effect city-wide on 1 May 2020.